gick/rdf-webcomponents/README.md

  - public-rdf-component describes the type of web component that can/should be present in the same execution context, either through direct association or though event broadcast (ex : require a display component that can draw lines)

- - public-rdf-functions describes public functions in terms of input (datatype property), output (sim), effect (concept of a WC ontology)
+ - public-rdf-functions describes public web component functions in terms of input (datatype property), output (sim), effect (concept of a WC ontology)

- - public-rdf-propeties will associate properties with datatype together with appropriate semantic (ex isa latitude, for a lat in degree)
+ - public-rdf-properties will associate properties with datatype together with appropriate semantic (ex isa latitude, for a lat in degree)

 ->An hosting component will allow to create a WC architecture based only on these interface, in a semantic Web Component repo